 What’s the timeline for One East?

 This is urgent.
+Our deadline is the end of this month.
 Beginning with the Board of Education’s budget meeting June 15, we have only 45 days to raise money to protect vital school programs before the district has to present a balanced budget at the end of July.
 That means the funds One East is able to raise to protect school programs and help preserve the district’s fund balance will have to be collected by July 31.

 Will One East bring back programs that are on the list of recommended cuts?